PaytmLabs/nerve/README.md

 `git clone git@github.com:PaytmLabs/nerve.git && cd nerve`

 ### Run Installer (requires root)
-`bash install/setup.sh`
+`source install/setup.sh`

 ### Check NERVE is running
 `systemctl status nerve`

-In your browser, navigate to http://ip.add.re.ss:8080 and use the credentials printed in your terminal.
+In your browser, navigate to http://ip.add.re.ss:8080 and use the information printed by the installer script to get (or set) your login credentials.

 # Multi Node Installation